 It’s about Personal Leadership

-For most people the concept of Personal Leadership is new.
-It is not simply a case of attending a three-day seminar or reading a book and one is transformed into a new leader!
+For most people, the concept of Personal Leadership is new.
+It is not simply a case of attending a three-day seminar or reading a book; one is transformed into a new leader!
 Developing Personal Leadership is a long-term commitment that involves an ongoing education combined with application – all with bottom-line results in mind.
-This is a substantial investment in time, energy, and money – not just from the organization, but from every individual too.
-This is why the context of partnership, is so important.
+This is a substantial investment in time, energy, and money – not just from the organization but every individual.
+This is why the context of partnership is so important.
 The individual and the organization are in a long-term partnership for mutual benefit.

 If this investment in Personal Leadership is directly connected to bottom-line results that are measurable, significant, and connected to the organization’s vision – any board of directors will approve the investment.

 The challenge for most organizations is that the leadership agenda is inconsistent, and neither is it communicated to the entire organization from top to bottom.
 The commitment must be backed up by action and a comprehensive Leadership Development Roadmap that everyone can follow to know where they are and where they are going.